WinterAlexander/gdx-animation/README.md

 ## Trixt0r/spriter

-Originally forked from https://github.com/Trixt0r/spriter, gdxAnimation has a different goal than its original fork.
+Originally forked from https://github.com/Trixt0r/spriter, gdx-animation has a different goal than its original fork.
 The giant changes in the whole structure and the usage of LibGDX explains why it is no longer a fork.
 Lots of features have been removed to better aim the goal of this library.

 ## Spriter